GraderThan/6-8-python-quick/Readme.md

    src_dir="${crsdir}/${repo_name}/notebooks"
    dest_dir="/home/developer/Documents/code/notebooks"

-   # Check if the destination directory exists, create it if it doesn't
+   # Check if the destination directory exists.
+Create it if it doesn't
    mkdir -p "$(dirname "$dest_dir")"

    # Create the symbolic link if it doesn't exist